Fourth in the series: Organize the White Working Class!

 Indeed, so pervasive is this particular form of privilege that it is not limited to the “usual suspects,” e.g., militarists or right-wing politicians.
 Imperial privilege makes it possible for even the liberally-inclined to turn a blind eye to the toxic footprint of U.S. militarism at home and abroad; to fall silent at any mention of the homicidal decisions of an American President; to exclude such matters from public political discussion and to prevent them from influencing their voting patterns in any way.

 At what point in the future would this duty to protect allow for risk, struggle, and revolution?
 Never.
 Instead liberal privilege is a study in safe logic.
-For the Democrats, privilege became yet another social control discourse that also fit comfortably within the long established arguments that “there is no alternative” and the “lesser of two evils.”
+For the Democrats, privilege became yet another social control discourse with the same aim as the “lesser of two evils.”

 Are Privileges Earned or Unearned?

-The true nature of the corporate economy is to distribute wealth according to political power not individual merit.
+The true nature of the corporate economy is to distribute wealth according to political power, not individual merit.
 Meritocracy and the ideas of Social Darwinism that came before it tells us that the world is a true and transparent regulator of merit.
 The good and worthy rise; the weak and stupid fall as competition sorts thing out.
-But given an equal chance, the argument goes, people of color, women, or working class people generally can rise through the ranks to claim their individual success.
-If enough individuals earn enough wealth than the problems of race, class, gender or sexuality can be solved.
+But given an equal chance, the argument goes, people of color, women, or working-class people can rise through the ranks to claim their individual success.
+If enough individuals earn enough wealth then the problems of race, class, gender, or sexuality can be solved.
 Can they not?
 We are treated to a parade of celebrities, athletes, and politicians, to prove the point.

 Faith in merit disappears class struggle by suggesting we are all just individuals performing in some magical free market.
 This is total bullshit.